In this section:

 • recommendations regarding future practice.

-The Chair will acknowledge receipt of your initial written complaint in writing to both you and the Respondent within fourteen working days, and will notify you and the Respondent in writing within 30 days of the receipt of the written complaint if there is a case to answer.
+The Chair of Professional Conduct Panel will acknowledge receipt of your initial written complaint in writing to both you and the Respondent within fourteen working days, and will notify you and the Respondent in writing within 30 days of the receipt of the written complaint if there is a case to answer.

-If the complaint is not resolved, and if you wish to take it further, the matter can then be put before a Complaints Board.
-If the Complaints Board conclude there is sufficient evidence for a finding of one or more breaches to the BAPT Code of Ethics, there are various sanctions they may impose including:
+If the complaint is not resolved, and if you wish to take it further, the matter can then be put before a Professional Conduct Review Board.
+If the Professional Conduct Panel as part of the Professional Conduct Hearing conclude there is sufficient evidence for a finding of one or more breaches to the BAPT Code of Ethics, there are various sanctions they may impose including:

 – Enhanced Supervision of practice by a designated experienced BAPT supervisor for a 3 / 6 month period